genepattern/OutSplice/docs/v1/index.md

     - user defined string for what the prefix of the output file should be named.
 ### Genome Annotation Parameters

-- **preset genome annotation**
+- **genome annotation**
-    - Use presets for genome and transcript annotations.
-This provides a convenient way to set values for the parameters genome, annottion and TxDB for common settings such as Hg19, Hg38, mm10 or mm39.
-Values selected here will be overridden if values are also provided seperately for the genome, annotation, and TxDB parameters.
+    - Select the genome and transcript annotations.
+This provides will set values for the  genome, annottion and transcript annotations for common settings such as Hg19, Hg38, mm10 or mm39.
-- **genome**
-    - The bioconductor package containing the genome object to use. e.g. "Homo.sapiens".
-- **annotation**
-    - The bioconductor package containing the annotations to use. e.g. "org.Hs.eg.db" or "org.Mm.eg.db".
-- **TxDB**
-    - The bioconductor package containing the transcript annotations to use. e.g. "TxDb.Hsapiens.UCSC.hg38.knownGene", or "TxDb.Hsapiens.UCSC.hg19.knownGene" for TCGA data.

 ### Advanced Parameters